Skip to main content

 Element 10: Negative-Option Acceptance

 Should Payrix introduce new products or services, sub-merchants shall not be obligated to accept those new products or services.
-For Payrix to offer a new product or service an updated contract with Partners and sub-merchants will be required.
+For Payrix to offer a new product or service, an updated contract with Partners and sub-merchants will be required.

 Element 11: Contactless Payments